dtanphat9388/ansible_docker/README.md

 - check docker command
 - if docker not installed
   - install docker
-  - setup docker swarm
 - else
   - check node is in swarm mode
   - if node in swarm mode
     - leave swarm mode
   - uninstall current docker
   - install docker
 - setup docker swarm
+  - on leader host
+    - init docker swarm
+    - get swarm join-token for managers hosts
+    - get swarm join-token for workers hosts
+  - on manager hosts
+    - join to swarm with manager token
+  - on worker hosts
+    - join to swarm with worker token

 Default Role Variables